Mahmoudkhaled225/Ecommerce/README.md

 6. **Authentication and Authorization**: The application supports user registration and login.
 Users can also reset their password and using Policy-based authorization, users can be restricted from accessing certain resources.

+7. **Localiaztion**: The application supports Both Arabic and English language responses.

-7. **Search and Filter**: The application supports searching and filtering products based on different criteria.
+8. **Search and Filter**: The application supports searching and filtering products based on different criteria.

-8. **Validation**: The application supports validation upcomming data using fluent validation library.
+9. **Validation**: The application supports validation upcomming data using fluent validation library.

-9. **Image Upload**: The application allows users to upload images for products.
+10. **Image Upload**: The application allows users to upload images for products.
 The images are stored in Cloudinary.

-10. **Data Seeding**: The application uses EF Core migrations to seed data.
+11. **Data Seeding**: The application uses EF Core migrations to seed data.

-11. **Data Mapping**: The application uses AutoMapper to Seamless data mapping with AutoMapper.
+12. **Data Mapping**: The application uses AutoMapper to Seamless data mapping with AutoMapper.

-12. **Exception Handling**: The application uses middleware to handle exceptions and return appropriate responses.
+13. **Exception Handling**: The application uses middleware to handle exceptions and return appropriate responses.

 ## Tech Stack

 - *Server:* .NET 8, Entity Framework Core